Recommendations for reopening building water supply systems

 - Flush the hot water system piping from closest valve to furthest valve from the tank.

 - Inspect, clean, disinfect and rinse all outlets, aerators, screens and all other water source devices and equipment.

 - After flushing, replace any water filters already in place, including conditioning agents in water softeners.

 If water system shocking is necessary, it should be conducted by a qualified water treatment professional.

 You may need shock chlorination if you have a large system that:

 - Serves vulnerable populations or has a history of pathogen problems.
 A pathogen is an organism that causes disease (like viruses, bacteria, fungus, and parasites)

 Water testing for small buildings

-If your building is small, the water should be consistently cold and have a slight smell of chlorine.
+If your building is small, the water should be consistently cold and have a mild smell of chlorine.